vancetang/gemini-test/README_en.md

 ```

 > [!NOTE]
 > The current model being used is `gemini-2.5-flash-preview-04-17`.
-Initial testing shows that although this model is slightly slower than `2.0 Flash` in terms of translation speed, considering its reasoning capabilities and the fact that it is the latest version, plus the `README.md` file is not large, the translation time will not be too long.
-Therefore, this model was chosen for initial testing and development.
+Initial tests show that while this model is slightly slower than `2.0 Flash` in terms of translation speed, it has reasoning capabilities and is the latest version.
+Considering that the `README.md` file is not large, the translation time is not too long, so this model was chosen for initial testing and development.
+> For simple translations using `gemini-2.5-flash-preview-04-17`, you can set `thinking_budget=0` to disable the deep thinking mode.

 ---

 ### 🌍 Translate `.properties` Files

-This feature can translate `.properties` files into multiple languages (such as English `en`, Simplified Chinese `zh-CN`), and generate corresponding language-specific output files (e.g., `test_en.properties`, `test_zh-CN.properties`).
+This feature can translate `.properties` files into multiple languages (e.g., English `en`, Simplified Chinese `zh-CN`) and generate corresponding language-specific output files (e.g., `test_en.properties`, `test_zh-CN.properties`).

 The command format is as follows: